richardturnnidge/i2c_lessons/README.md

 <B>REAL TIME CLOCK modules</B>

-This is desinged for RTC modules based on the DS 3231 chip.
+This code has been written for RTC modules based on the DS 3231 chip.

 <b>settime.bin</b>